Leslie Wayne: Career

 Wayne had her first two New York solo shows at 55 Mercer Street Gallery in 1990 and 1992.
-In 1993 she joined Jack Shainman Gallery and had her first solo show that year.
+In 1992 she joined Jack Shainman Gallery and had her first solo show there in 1993.

 Throughout the late 1990s and into the 2000s Wayne exhibited with L.A.
 Louver in Los Angeles, Solomon Projects in Atlanta, GA, Byron Cohen Gallery for Contemporary Art in Kansas City, MO and Galerie Bugdahn und Kaimer in Düsseldorf, Germany.

 Her work was featured in the 44th Biennial Exhibition of Contemporary American Painting: Painting Outside Painting, curated by Terrie Sultan for the Corcoran Gallery of Art in Washington, D.C. in 1995.

 In 2002, an installation of sixty of Wayne's paintings inaugurated the new Samuel Dorsky Museum of Art in New Paltz, NY as part of an installation with 60 of Porcaro's small scale sculptures.
 The show was expanded in 2004, becoming a survey of her and Porcaro's work from the previous decade.
 Titled "The Object of Time: Charting A Decade", the exhibition traveled to the University Gallery at the University of Florida in Gainesville, the Crossley Gallery at the Ringling School of Art and Design, and the Red Gallery at the Savannah College of Art and Design.

 In 2011, the Halsey Institute of Contemporary Art at the College of Charleston mounted a five-year survey of Wayne's recent work.
 A catalogue and video interview accompanied the exhibition.
 The show traveled to the Visual Arts Center of Richmond, the Joseloff Gallery at the University of Hartford and the Foosaner Art Museum.
 In 2014, the Abroms Engel Institute of Contemporary Art at the University of Alabama inaugurated their newly opened museum with a survey of Wayne's paintings entitled "Mind The Gap."